A Call To The Humanities To Reclaim Its Concious Self

 "Origins..." impresses me as the labor of a supremely gifted naturalist unaware of his deficiencies as a scientist.
 His strategy to validate his claims is invariably to amass illustrations.
 "To treat this subject properly a long list of dry facts ought to be given."
 "This subject... can be treated properly only by giving long catalogues of facts."
 The great mass of examples he provides in support of his claims can tend to disguise the thinness of his arguments but it can't by itself validate them.
 Darwin's reliance on examples to validate his claims prompted his mentor Sedgwick's criticism that Darwin had the process of scientific discovery upside down.
 Instead of deducing from everything that is known what is to be accounted for, and then coming up with a corresponding mechanism, Darwin had come up with his mechanism first and supposed he could prove it true by weight of confirming observations.
 Darwin continues to admit as much in the sixth edition; "For I am well aware that scarcely a single point is discussed in this volume on which facts cannot be adduced, often apparently leading to conclusions directly opposite to those at which I have arrived."

-Probably also because Darwin thought primarily as a naturalist, he first took as definitive of species those few characteristics by which naturalists distinguished one species from another.
-Noting the resemblance of those characteristics to the characteristics selected for by livestock breeders and pigeon fanciers, he set himself to find in nature some process analogous to that used by the breeders.
+Like other naturalists Darwin probably started out distinguishing between species on the basis of a few key characteristics.
+Noting how those key characteristics resembled the characteristics selected for by livestock breeders and pigeon fanciers, he set himself to find in nature some process analogous to that used by the breeders.
 For this process he didn't have far to look.
-In "Zoonomia" his grandfather Erasmus Darwin had written "Every individual tree produces innumerable seeds, and every individual fish innumerable spawn, in such inconceivable abundance as would in a short space of time crowd the earth and ocean with inhabitants….
+In "Zoonomia" his grandfather Erasmus Darwin had laid out his path for him "Every individual tree produces innumerable seeds, and every individual fish innumerable spawn, in such inconceivable abundance as would in a short space of time crowd the earth and ocean with inhabitants….
 This arguments only shews, that the productions of nature are governed by general laws."
 Such a law lay ready at hand in Malthus's statistical analysis of what limits the growth of human populations, a supposed "law" that was common knowledge in Darwin's day.
-Darwin applied this statistical procedure to populations of other living creatures and named it "natural selection."
+To come up with his mechanism Darwin had only to take Malthus' statistical relationship between a human population's boundary and its area and extend it to populations of other living creatures.
+He named it "natural selection."
 "This is the doctrine of Malthus, applied to the whole animal and vegetable Kingdoms."

-It was intuition that provided Darwin with his unique selling proposition: that artificial selection could provide insights into the process of evolution in the wild.
+Darwin's reasoning began with artificial selection seeming similar to the process of evolution in the wild.
 "At the commencement of my observations it seemed probable that a careful study of domestic animals and of cultivated plants would offer the best chance of making out this obscure problem [the means of modification and coadaptation of species]."
 "As has always been my practice, I have always sought light on this head from our domestic productions.
 We shall find here something analogous."
-But instead it may have led him astray: of the workings of artificial selection he says "inferior animals with intermediate characteristics would not have been used for breeding, and will thus have tended to disappear."
+But instead it may have led him astray.
+By the 6th edition Darwin has become concerned about the origin of variation.
+He had to explain how, despite his mechanism acting to reduce variation, new variation would emerge for it to operate on.
+Of the workings of artificial selection he says "inferior animals with intermediate characteristics would not have been used for breeding, and will thus have tended to disappear."
 Note Darwin's evaluation of animals with intermediate characteristics as being "inferior."
-This evaluation applied by human breeders to livestock with intermediate characteristics we will find Darwin attributing to the operation of natural selection.
+This evaluation, applied by human breeders to livestock with intermediate characteristics, Darwin goes on to attribute to the operation of natural selection.
 Similarly he refers to the "acknowledged principle that fanciers do not and will not admire a standard, but like extremes.”
 Of how livestock breeders depend on foresight to guide their selections he says (beginning with the above quote) “As the differences became greater, the inferior animals with intermediate characteristics, being neither very swift nor very strong, would not have been used for breeding, and will thus have tended to disappear.
 Here, then, we see in man's productions the action of what may be called the principle of divergence, causing differences at first barely appreciable, steadily to increase, and the breeds to diverge in character, both from each other and from their common parent.
 But how it may be asked, can an analogous principle apply in nature?"
 Or, how can a process operating in nature—natural selection—mirror a process employed by breeders that’s dependent on their intent and foresight, and automatic preference for variations?

 There is no reason why the principles which have acted so efficiently under domestication should not have acted under nature.
 In the survival of favored individuals and races, during the constantly recurring Struggle for Existence, we see a powerful and ever-acting form of Selection.
 The struggle for existence inevitably follows from the high geometrical ratio of increase which is common to all organic beings.
 The high rate of increase is proved by calculation....
 As each species tends by its geometrical rate of reproduction to increase inordinately in number; and as the modified descendents of each species will be enabled to increase by as much as they become more diversified in habits and structure, so as to be able to seize on many and widely different places in the economy of nature, there will be a constant tendency in natural selection to preserve the most diversified offspring of any one species.
 Hence during a long-continued course of modification, the slight differences characteristic of varieties of the same species, tend to be augmented into the greater differences characteristic of the species of the same genus.

-Some questions will occur to us that perhaps we shouldn’t expect Darwin to anticipate, but that are bound to color our judgments of “Origins…” For example, by agreeing that disuse of a characteristic will remove it from the operation of natural selection and tend to lead to its loss Darwin was accepting that natural selection must operate on all characteristics of a creature that are needed to ensure its becoming and staying alive.
-That is, instead of natural selection being responsible for a spotters-guide’s worth of species characteristics, maybe half a dozen per species, it is now being made responsible for hyper-accurate selection among variations in the zillions of specifications involved in the creation and smooth running of a contrivance as complicated as a giraffe, say.
-Though I know very little about such matters, I believe this is an instance of multivariate analysis, to which apply formula specifying the capabilities essential in a system responsible for maintaining such enormously complex contrivances over a period of a lifetime: how many individuals must pass through how many generations with so many progeny per couple, involving specifications of settings of 3 billion code elements?
+Some questions will occur to us that perhaps we shouldn’t expect Darwin to anticipate, but that are bound to color our judgments of “Origins…” For example, he now agrees that disuse of any characteristic, removing it from the operation of natural selection, will tend to lead to its loss.
+Then it must be natural selection acting on all the other characteristics of a creature that maintains them.
+That is, instead of natural selection being responsible for a spotters-guide’s worth of species characteristics, maybe half a dozen per species, it is now being made responsible for the zillions of characteristics involved in the smooth running of a giraffe, say.
+Though I know very little about such matters, I believe this is an instance of multivariate analysis, and there are formulae you can use to judge how efficient it can be, given how many individuals passed through how many generations with so many progeny per couple, involving variations in any of, say, 3 billion code elements.
 Gordon Rattray Taylor reports ("The Great Evolution Mystery") that at a conference held in the 1960s at the Wistar Institute where such calculations were presented, biologists’ expectations of natural selection were shown to be wishful thinking.

 My reaction on re-reading "Origins…" is that, the more I am exposed to explanations of how natural selection works the less I understand it.
 And now I find that my failure to understand it is due not so much to inadequacies in subsequent attempts to elucidate it but to weaknesses in arguments in “Origins…” itself.
 Given that, I see little for which to celebrate Darwin as a scientist, as opposed to his genius as a naturalist and ingenuity as a experimentalist.
 I suggest "Origins...", along with Darwin’s proposed mechanism, be relegated, along with "Vestiges of the Natural History of Creation," to the category of dead ends in the history of science.
 "It is so easy to hide our ignorance under such expressions as 'the plan of creation', 'unity of design,' etc., and to think that we give an explanation when we only restate a fact."
 For me the same has become true of "a struggle for existence," "survival of the fittest," and "adaptation to the environment."